octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

 - SQL injection (§B3).
 - FTS5 query injection (§B4).
 - Path traversal at retrieval / search time (§B5; only F-2 at indexing).
-- Deserialisation gadgets — qmd uses `JSON.parse` on its own LLM cache values and on HTTP request bodies; no `pickle`, no `eval`, no `Function()`, no YAML custom-tag handlers (the `yaml` package is used in default safe mode in `src/collections.ts:163`).
+- Deserialisation gadgets — QMD uses `JSON.parse` on its own LLM cache values and on HTTP request bodies; no `pickle`, no `eval`, no `Function()`, no YAML custom-tag handlers (the `yaml` package is used in default safe mode in `src/collections.ts:163`).
-- Prototype pollution sinks — qmd does not merge user JSON into prototypes anywhere I could find via grep on `Object.assign`, `__proto__`, `constructor`.
+- Prototype pollution sinks — QMD does not merge user JSON into prototypes anywhere I could find via grep on `Object.assign`, `__proto__`, `constructor`.
-- XSS — qmd is a CLI / SDK / MCP server; it never renders HTML.
+- XSS — QMD is a CLI / SDK / MCP server; it never renders HTML.
 The one place it emits ANSI-style escapes is `termLink` (OSC 8), where `encodeURI` neutralises control bytes in paths (`src/cli/qmd.ts:1870-1916`).